ChenXiao61/Img_augmentor/docs/userguide/usage.rst

 In general, a usage pattern consists of the following three steps:

-1. You instantiate an ``ImageSource`` object poiting to a directory containing your initial image data set
+1. You instantiate an ``ImageSource`` object pointing to a directory containing your initial image data set
 2. You define a number of operations to perform on this data set using the ``ImageOperations`` class.
 3. You execute these operations by using the ``Pipeline`` class.